Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 The IndexScheme class describes the computational and structural properties of the index used within an I3S store.

 Point clouds have a different index scheme.
-See [point cloud index scheme](../docs/2.0/index.pcsl.md) for more details.
+For more details, see [point cloud index scheme](../docs/2.0/index.pcsl.md).

 ### <a name="class-drawinginfo">Class DrawingInfo</a>

 DrawingInfo and the associated classes contain the default symbology (drawing information) of an Indexed 3D Scene Layer.

 When the DrawingInfo object is present in the 3dSceneLayerInfo Class, a client can symbolize an I3S layer using the Renderer information.
 The DrawingInfo can alternatively be captured in the Scene Layer as part of the binary I3S representation.
 This helps support clients that may not be able to override the symbology in a layer.
 In this case, the DrawingInfo is described in the CachedDrawingInfo class.